A 43-year-old dad called 911 about shots fired at his home. Then a Las Vegas police officer shot and killed him

 By Jeff Winter, CNN

-(CNN) — A 43-year-old father was shot and killed in his home by a Las Vegas police officer last week, authorities said.
+(CNN) — A 43-year-old father was shot and killed in his home by a Las Vegas police officer last week, authorities said, after he called 911 for help.

-Early in the morning of November 12, Las Vegas Metropolitan Police received multiple calls about a shooting on Wine River Drive.
-Brandon Durham, who was home with his 15-year-old daughter, told 911 people were shooting at his house and they had broken in, Assistant Sheriff Dori Koren said at a news conference.
+Las Vegas Metropolitan Police received multiple calls in the early morning hours of November 12 about a shooting on Wine River Drive.
+Brandon Durham, who was home with his 15-year-old daughter, told 911 that people were shooting at his house and had broken in, Assistant Sheriff Dori Koren said at a news conference last week.

-As Officer Alexander Bookman and two others responded, they saw damaged cars and windows and heard screaming and banging from inside Durham’s home.
-Bookman then kicked in Durham’s front door and, once inside, found Durham and Alejandra Boudreaux, 31, wrestling over a knife in a bedroom doorway, according to Koren.
+When Officer Alexander Bookman and two others responded, they saw damaged cars and windows and heard screaming and banging from inside Durham’s home.
+Bookman kicked in Durham’s front door and, once inside, found Durham and Alejandra Boudreaux, 31, wrestling over a knife in a bedroom doorway, according to Koren.

+Boudreaux, who was in a relationship with Durham, had broken into the home and she and Durham were in a heated confrontation, according to an arrest report.

 Bookman shouted, “Drop the knife!
 Drop the knife!” and fired one shot, hitting Durham and sending him and Boudreaux to the ground.
 Durham, on the floor, was then shot by Bookman five more times, body-worn camera footage released by police showed.